 GMP (Greater Manchester Police)

-is the police force responsible for policing the county of Greater Manchester.
+The police force responsible for policing Greater Manchester.

 “Honour” Based Abuse